arramac/ArramacScratch/query.md

 	                    // Replace the author name for all documents that satisfied the query. for (var i = 0; i < matchingDocuments.length; i++) {
 	                        matchingDocuments[i].author = "George R. R. Martin";
-	                        // we don’t need to execute a callback because they are in parallel collectionManager.replaceDocument(matchingDocuments[i]._self,
+	                        // we don't need to execute a callback because they are in parallel collectionManager.replaceDocument(matchingDocuments[i]._self,
 	                            matchingDocuments[i]);
 	                    }